FRC5113/LemonLib/README.md

 Coming Soon (mabye)

 ### Offline installation
-Folder can be placed preferably in the `util` but can be placed any where.
+Folder can be placed preferably in the `Top` but can be placed any where.